juaml/junifer/docs/builtin.rst

         - Open with registration
         - Restricted

-    Type/config: this should mention weather the class is built-in in the core of junifer or needs to be imported from a specific configuration in the `junifer.configs` module.
+    Type/config: this should mention whether the class is built-in in the core of junifer or needs to be imported from a specific configuration in the `junifer.configs` module.